 With several levels of exposure, the effects of classification errors are less predictable than with dichotomous variables.
-Fosgate (2006) demonstrated that the likelihood ratio could be biased away from the null when dividing a continuous outcome into categories.
-Non-differential misclassification in a multinomial variable might bias measures of association in intermediate exposure levels away from the null, and might even reverse the direction of the ORs for these levels.
-This becomes an important issue when we use regression models because, while these models allow for error in the measurement of the outcome, they assume no error of measurement of the predictor variables.
+Fosgate (2006) demonstrated that the likelihood ratio could be biased away from the null when categorising a continuous outcome into categories.
+A consistent finding was that non-differential error reduced the value (eg sensitivity or specificity) of the assessment tool at each level that was measured with error.
+Non-differential misclassification might bias measures of association in intermediate exposure levels away from the null, and might even reverse the direction of the ORs for these levels.
+This becomes an important issue when we use regression models because while these models allow for error in the measurement of the outcome they assume no error of measurement of the predictor variables.
 Non-differential underestimation of exposure at high levels might cause a threshold effect of exposure to appear as a dose-response relationship.
 Likewise, non-differential misclassification of both E and D status when the errors are not independent might lead to bias away from the null, particularly when the prevalence of both exposure and disease are low.
 Leeflang et al (2008) noted that data driven choices of cut-points often lead to overly optimistic assessments of error levels, but the bias tends to decrease with increasing sample size.